nuuuwan/news_lk3_data/README.md

 ### Unidentified body found in front of Fort Railway Station

 *2024-07-16 07:16:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/198854) · `si`

+A body was discovered near Fort Railway Station.
+The victim, identified as a 50-year-old from Udawatta, was found dead on the roadside.
+He was last seen alone at home while his wife visited her mother's house.
+Investigations suggest he was killed during his son's visit to the temple.
+A separate incident involved a person injured in the Ayagama area, hospitalized but unrelated to the death.

+🟩

 A person who remained near the road was killed in front of the Fort Railway Station.